Official languages in the provinces and territories

 - Established in 1968, the Société de la francophonie manitobaine represents Manitoba’s French-speaking community.
 It advocates for the full respect of Franco-Manitobans’ rights and for the adoption of new legislation and policies for the development of French-language services across Manitoba.
 It also ensures that there is active cooperation and clear communications between the Manitoba government and Francophone organizations throughout the province regarding the promotion and protection of the French language and culture.

-- On May 1, 2019, the French Language Services Commissioner position was eliminated, and all of its responsibilities were transferred to the Ontario Ombudsman.
+- As of May 1, 2019, the French Language Services Commissioner became part of the Office of the Ombudsman of Ontario.
 As an agent that is independent of the government and political parties, the Ombudsman promotes fairness, accountability and transparency in the public sector by investigating complaints and systemic issues under its mandate.
 In addition, the Ombudsman is responsible for ensuring that the language rights of Ontarians are respected and the obligations of government agencies are met with respect to the French Language Services Act.

-- Established under Ontario’s French Language Services Act in 1986, Ontario’s Office of Francophone Affairs works together with provincial ministries to ensure that the Act is applied.
-The organization provides information on the province’s Francophone population and ensures that Ontarians have access to French services in the 25 designated areas in which Ontario guarantees the right to be served in French.
+- The Office for Francophone Affairs was established under Ontario’s French Language Services Act in 1986 and became a full provincial ministry in 2017.
+The Ministry of Francophone Affairs develops French-language services, policies and programs that support Ontario’s Francophones.
+It also gathers and maintains information about Ontario’s Francophone community and ensures that Ontarians have access to French services in the 26 designated areas in which Ontario guarantees the right to be served in French.

 - Assemblée de la francophonie de l’Ontario (in French only)